Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

     Clients = [[Client_1], [Client_2]]

-#Sorting row Length - part 1 of 3

-#this is to ensure the first line of the results will and on the third row of my google sheet
+#Sorting row Length - part 1 of 3 (this is to ensure the first line of the results will land on the third row of my google sheet)

     added_value_to_row = 3

-#the code below will iterate, for each client mentioned within the Clients variable
+#I am now setting up a loop, such that the code below will iterate for each client mentioned within the Clients variable

     for i in Clients:
         my_access_token = i[0][0]